rtgarden/minecraftacademy/farming/farms.md

 water will irrigate out for 4 blocks, the most simple farm is a 9square field with one water block in the center.

-lily pads can be used to step on
+lily pads can be used to step on placed on water

+dry tilled land around the edge of the planted field increases the vitality of the crops at the edge of the field

 Farm types:
 ===========